How Do I Get To The Wimbledon Championships?

 The Championships, Wimbledon attract crowds of over 42,000 spectators each day of the tournament, so it’s best to plan your journey well in advance to avoid the congestion.

-In this guide, we’ll be providing you with a comprehensive run-down of all the transport links you can use to get to Wimbledon.
+This guide details the various transport links you can use to get to Wimbledon.

-Getting to The Championships via train or tube
+Getting to The Championships by train or tube

-The most popular and arguably the most convenient way to get to Wimbledon is by mainline train or on the London Underground.
+The most popular (and arguably the most convenient) way to get to Wimbledon is by mainline over ground train or on the London Underground.

 Southfields station is the closest to the Grounds and is just two stops away from Wimbledon Station.